sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 If you were to get a plugin activation error, either open a support ticket [here](https://wordpress.org/support/plugin/the-seo-framework-extension-manager) or contact your host and ask them to upgrade PHP to a stable and secure version.

 == Changelog ==

+= 1.5.2 =

+* **Fixed:** TODO: See https://wordpress.org/support/topic/notice-from-wp-debug/ -- means that 1 single character is set, instead of something serialized.
+* **Fixed:** The translation folder is now correctly assigned for manual translation files.

 = 1.5.1 =